-The out-of-pocket cost for the procedure generally ranges from $1,000 to $2,000 – a significant expense for anyone.
+The out-of-pocket cost for the procedure generally starts at $2,000 – a significant expense for anyone.
 However, the results achieved by this procedure result in the overwhelming percentage of our patients avoiding surgery, regaining much of their mobility and significantly decreasing their pain – permanently.
 This out-patient procedure also means that our patients lose little to no time from work due to recovery.

 The short answer is: not at all insurance plans.

 We began our practice during the height of the Covid-19 pandemic because we believed that we could provide an effective alternative to traditional pain management and surgical orthopedics – that we could provide innovative treatment options for our patients.
 That we could help the people in our community lead healthier and longer lives.